harness/developer-hub/docs/frequently-asked-questions/harness-faqs/harness-security-faqs.md

 #### How does Harness implement RBAC?

-Harness provides role-based access control (RBAC) that enables you to control user and group access to Harness resources according to their role assignment.
+Harness provides role-based access control (RBAC) that enables you to control user and group access to Harness resources according to their role binding.

 Here is an overview of Harness RBAC.
-It shows user authentication via its User settings and authorization via its [User group](/docs/platform/role-based-access-control/rbac-in-harness/#defining-and-assigning-permissions) and [Role assignment](/docs/platform/role-based-access-control/rbac-in-harness/#role-assignment).
+It shows user authentication via its User settings and authorization via its [user group](/docs/platform/role-based-access-control/rbac-in-harness/#defining-and-assigning-permissions) and [role binding](/docs/platform/role-based-access-control/rbac-in-harness/#role-binding).

 ![](./static/harness-security-faqs-15.png)